Quick Start

 OR Logic

-Returns the first successful Promise, equivalent to Promise.any()
+Returns first successful Promise, equivalent to Promise.any()

 RACE Logic

-Returns the first completed Promise, equivalent to Promise.race()
+Returns first completed Promise, equivalent to Promise.race()

 ALLSETTLED Logic